Floorless Coaster: Design

 The design of a Floorless Coaster has one main difference from traditional steel roller coasters around the world: there is no floor under the seats.
 While a train is parked in the station, a floor is used only for loading and unloading purposes.
 Because the front row has nothing in front of it to stop riders from walking over the edge of the station, a gate is placed in front of the train to prevent this from happening.
 Once all the over-the-shoulder restraints are locked, the floor separates into several pieces and retracts underneath the station.
 The gate then opens, allowing the train to move forward.
 When the train returns to the station, the floor is brought back up and the gate is closed for the next group of riders to load and unload.
 Aside from the station, Floorless Coasters have similar layouts to B&M's sit-down coasters.

 Installations

 Bolliger & Mabillard has built thirteen Floorless Coasters from the ground up, with three additional that were converted from stand-up roller coasters.
 The roller coasters are listed in order of opening dates.

-Note: Although some Dive Coasters (such as SheiKra, Griffon, Valravn and Yukon Striker) feature floorless trains, they are not considered Floorless Coasters.
+Note: Although nearly all Dive Coasters (such as SheiKra, Griffon, Valravn and Yukon Striker) feature floorless trains, they are not considered Floorless Coasters.